4.3 Periods to Be Presented in Pro Forma Financial Information

 subsequently closes, if the Form S-4 does not include substantially the same

-information as that required in the Form 8-K, the registrant must provided
+information as that required in the Form 8-K reporting the consummation of

-pro forma financial information.
-The registrant would need to consider
+information.
+The registrant would need to consider updating the adjustments

 A registrant may use a prospectus supplement for currently